 GSP environmental personnel immediately investigated the inquiry.
-The internal investigation revealed that there were no ash trucks unloading at the landfill on the date in question, as verified through review of the ash truck log book and load slips.
+The internal investigation revealed that there were no ash trucks unloading at the landfill on the date in question, as verified through review of the ash truck logbook and load slips.
 Additionally, a contractor periodically visits the landfill to make visual observations and place temporary sand cover as needed.
 The contractor reported that site visits occurred on an approximately weekly basis, including March 13, 2019, the day prior to the date in question.
 Therefore, GSP believes that there should have been appropriate temporary cover on any ash material on the working lifts at the landfill.
 There are other trucks that periodically visit the landfill for activities unrelated to ash placement or handling, including contractors that pump and truck leachate from a holding tank.
-GSP reached out to the neighboring property owner via email on May 3, 2019 to schedule a meeting time to discuss the inquiry and share information regarding GSP's fugitive dust control plan for the landfill; however a response has not yet been received.
+GSP reached out to the neighboring property owner via email on May 3, 2019 to schedule a meeting time to discuss the inquiry and share information regarding GSP's fugitive dust control plan for the landfill; however, a response has not yet been received and GSP has not identified a specific issue related to the fugitive dust inquiry made.